hectormorenosoftware/react-nodejs-nosql-example/ui/README.md

-This is an example on how to create a basic website using React, Redux, and React Router with Webpack.

 To install dependencies
 npm install

-To run type in the root
+To run ui server type in this folder root npm start
-npm start

-To build run
+To make a build for production npm run build-prod

-npm run build
+To make a build for development npm run build-dev